salamsajid/iota-starter-carsharing-android/README.md

 ## Deploying the mobile app

+You can download and install the mobile app on iOS and Android mobile devices.
+For more information about trying the iOS version of the mobile app, see [IBM IoT for Automotive - Mobility Starter Application mobile app for iOS](https://github.com/ibm-watson-iot/iota-starter-carsharing).

-To deploy the IoT for Automotive - Mobility Starter Application mobile app for Android, complete the following steps:
+To try the IoT for Automotive - Mobility Starter Application mobile app for Android with Android Emulator, complete the following steps:

 1. Clone the Mobility Starter Application source code repository for the sample mobile app by using the following git command: